All Episodes

 What makes downsizing the right thing to do?

-He makes it sound here like there's some sort of morality play going on in downsizing, like getting rid of the Mercedes and going out and buying a hybrid.
+He makes it sound here like there's some sort of morality play going on in downsizing, like getting rid of the Mercedes and going out and buying a hybrid, or maybe getting rid of the light bulbs at work and going out and getting those stupid curly-cued cheese puff light bulbs.

 If cutting back, if downsizing is the right thing to do now, why is it always the right thing to do?

-Is it because unemployment seven or eight percent instead of three or four percent?
+Is it because unemployment 7% or 8% instead of 3% or 4%?

-Is this guy afraid of hurting the feelings of out-of-work Americans of causing resentment of his wealth?
+Is this guy afraid of hurting the feelings of out-of-work Americans, of causing resentment of his wealth?

 There's always somebody who has more.